Snakes: they’re scaly, legless, and probably not an animal you want to share your backyard with.

 Sometimes it’s easier to let a professional wildlife control company like Smith’s take care of the issue for you.

-How to Get Rid of Snakes in the Chicken Coop
+Snakes in Your Chicken Coop

 Snakes in your chicken coop can pose a real problem.
 In addition to the fact that most snakes will eat chicken eggs, a chicken coop provides hiding spaces for a snake, making it difficult to remove them.